IBM/couchbackup/README.md

 * `finished` - emitted once when all documents are restored.
 * `error` - emitted when something goes wrong for a single batch.

+The backup file (or `srcStream`) contains lists comprising of document revisions, where each list is separated by a newline.
+The list length is dictated by the `bufferSize` parameter used during the backup.

+It's possible a list could be corrupt due to failures in the backup process.
+A `BackupFileJsonError` is emitted for each corrupt list found. _These can only be ignored if the backup that generated the stream did complete successfully_.
+This ensures that corrupt lists also have a valid counterpart within the stream.

 Restore data from a stream: